This is a step by step guide showing how to replace the switches on an MKS70 front panel as quickly and error free as possible in around 2 hours.

 Reassemble the button banks onto the Switch Board.
 It is a little tricky because you have to push the button carrier rather than the buttons themselves.

-After fitting the buttons ensure that all buttons “click” and feel smooth, any jamming or refusal to click usually means that the switch underneath is not level or flush to the PCB.
+After fitting the buttons ensure that all buttons “click” and feel smooth, any jamming or refusal to click usually means that the switch underneath is not level or flush to the PCB or too much dirt is inside the plastic switch housing and mechanism.

 Reassemble back into the MKS70 front panel in reverse order, taking care to not use excessive force on the PCB stacking headers (Switch to Display Board connectors).